ciscorduarte/mortality_coding_dnn/README.md

 Moreover, a mechanism for initializing the weights of the final nodes of the network is also used, leveraging co-occurrences between classes togheter with the hierarchical structure of ICD-10.

-For further information about the method, the reader can refer to the following publication:
+For further information about the method, the reader can refer to the following two publications:

     @inproceedings{duarte2017deep,
       title={A Deep Learning Method for ICD-10 Coding of Free-Text Death Certificates},